-Area Agencies on Aging (AAA) are required to monitor service provider agencies at least once every three years or as needed to ensure programmatic compliance and perform a unit verification at least every other year to ensure accuracy and reliability of units reported for reimbursement (Sec.
+Area Agencies on Aging (AAA) are required to monitor service provider agencies at least once every three years) or as needed to ensure programmatic compliance and perform a unit verification at least every other year to ensure accuracy and reliability of units reported for reimbursement (Sec.
 308, AAA Policies and Procedures Manual).
-Fiscal verification for non-unit services is typically included on programmatic monitoring tools and reviewed every three years.
+Fiscal verification for non-unit services is typically included on programmatic monitoring tools and reviewed every three years (See exceptions due to COVID-19 in section N page 12).